nckbrrs/pexels-browse-and-search/README.md

 # Usage

 Download the repository, navigate to the folder's root directory, and run `npm run blastoff` to install dependencies and run the app locally.

+Visit `localhost:3000` in your browser to view the app.

 Note: Both the frontend and the api endpoints will be running locally, but the frontend will actually be pointed to the deployed version of this app's API.
 Otherwise, I would have to share my Pexels API token with you (and I don't want to do that).